shim212/othello/README.md

 # othello

 - Playing a game of Othello (Reversi) with deep-learning network agent.
-- The network mimicks that of Alphago Zero.
+- The network and Monte Carlo tree search algorithm mimicks that of Alphago Zero.

 - This program needs 'pygame', 'numpy', 'pickle' from PYPI.